-While lots of folks read trashy novels in Mexico, there are three classic books you shouldn't miss: The Log from the Sea of Cortez by John Steinbeck, The Pearl by John Steinbeck, and Karl Franz's People's Guide to Mexico.
-If you're confused by Mexican culture, Franz' book will explain it in a most entertaining manner.
+While lots of folks read trashy novels in Mexico, there are three classic books you shouldn't miss: The Log from the Sea of Cortez and The Pearl by John Steinbeck, and Karl Franz's People's Guide to Mexico.
+If you're confused by Mexican culture, Franz's book will explain it in a most entertaining manner.